survivejs/webpack-book/manuscript/packages/02_authoring.md

 ### Respect the SemVer

 When publishing new versions, it is important to respect the SemVer.
 Roughly, it states that you should not break backward compatibility, given certain rules are met.
-The exact rules were covered in the previous chapter so that I won't cover them again here.
+The exact rules were covered in the previous chapter.

 To make it easier to comply with SemVer, [next-ver](https://www.npmjs.com/package/next-ver) can compute the next version you should use and update it for you. [commitizen](https://www.npmjs.com/package/commitizen) goes further and allows change log generation and automated releases.